-The Municipal Ombudsman serves as a resource for communities seeking to comply with the Clean Water Act and works directly with Agency leadership and regional offices to ensure uniform application of agency policies to municipalities.
+The Municipal Ombudsman serves as a resource for communities seeking to comply with the Clean Water Act and works directly with Agency leadership and appropriate offices at headquarters and regional offices.

 Consistent with the Water Infrastructure Improvement Act, the Municipal Ombudsman will coordinate with the appropriate EPA offices to assist communities in navigating EPA resources.
 Specific resources include:

 - Flexibility available under the Clean Water Act, and

 - Information on integrated planning and example municipal integrated plans.

 - What does the Municipal Ombudsman do?

 - What does the Municipal Ombudsman not do?

 - Who may contact the Municipal Ombudsman for assistance?

 - When should I reach out to the Ombudsman?

 - Does the Municipal Ombudsman cost money?